hankchanocd/npmlist/README.md

 ## Contribution

 `npl` started off as a bunch of CLI aliases on top of `npm list` and `npm info`, but grew larger quickly.
-It's now very effective at checking out package's dependencies.
+It's now very effective at checking a package's dependencies.
 Saying all these means we are not afraid of expanding `npl` features beyond the current realm.

 The roadmap for `npl` now focuses on presenting a quick and concise report on terminal with minimal commands (it means no sub-commands), freeing developers from the burden of constant switching between terminal and browser.
 See [Wiki](https://github.com/hankchanocd/npmlist/wiki/DOCS) for `npl`'s code architecture, developments rules, and styles.
+See [here](./CONTRIBUTION.md) on how to contribute.

 ## License